mvolkmann/blog/src/web-dev-tips.md

 The `absolute` value causes elements to be positioned relative to the nearest ancestor element that has its CSS `position` property set to `relative`.
-If none is found then they are positioned relative to the browser window.
+If none is found, they are positioned relative to the browser window.

 The `sticky` value is often used to keep `table` headings in view when a table is scrolled vertically.